-After the student has been accepted into the University, he or she confirm their intent to attend by enrolling.
-Enrollment occurs when the student signs an official enrollment agreement and pay their non-refundable seat deposit.
+After the student has been accepted into the University, they confirm their intent to attend by enrolling.
+Enrollment occurs when the student signs an official enrollment agreement and pays their non-refundable seat deposit for registration.

 GRADING

 Students will be awarded a grade for each course according to the following system: